bhagyashree-shet/freertos-cortexm-learning/task4/README.md

-vTaskDelay() causes an immediate blocking switch Preemption does not occur in task code
+vTaskDelay() causes an immediate blocking switch 1.Preemption does not occur in task code
-SysTick decides when a task becomes READY
+2.SysTick decides when a task becomes READY
-PendSV performs all context switches
+3.PendSV performs all context switches
-Multiple PendSV executions can occur for different reasons:
+4.Multiple PendSV executions can occur for different reasons:
   Blocking
   Preemption